successible/cleanslate/README.md

 To learn more about Clean Slate, visit [our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/DOObodh7V14).

+To contribute to Clean Slate, awesome!
+Read `Developing Clean Slate`.
+Then, submit a pull request!
+Alternatively, submit an issue with any bug or enhancement.

+To host Clean Slate yourself, read `Hosting Clean Slate`.
+We recommend [Render.com](https://render.com).
+You will also need to configure Firebase.
+It is the authentication provider for Clean Slate.

+> Note: Clean Slate is licensed under the BSL 1.1 license.
+Under this license, you can do anything except launch a commercial version of Clean Slate.
+Otherwise, you contribute or use Clean Slate without issue.
+This license is used by projects such as Sentry.io, MariaDB, CockRoachDB, and so on.
+You can read more about the license [here](https://open.sentry.io/licensing).

 ## Configuration

 To run Clean Slate locally or in production, you have about five minutes of work.

+- Make sure you have [Git](https://git-scm.com/downloads) on your computer.
-- Clone down the `git` repository.
+- Clone down the `git` repository [here](https://github.com/successible/cleanslate).
-- Install Node.js on your computer.
+- Install [Node.js](https://nodejs.org/en/) on your computer.
 - Install `pnpm` and the Firebase CLI by running `npm install -g pnpm firebase-tools`.

 Next, you need to enable Firebase.
-That's what provides authentication for Clean Slate:
+That is what provides authentication for Clean Slate:

 - Create a new Firebase project.
 - Enable Firebase authentication.
 - Enable the Google and Facebook Providers in Firebase.
+Google will be automatic.
+Facebook will require a free developer account [and about five minutes of work](https://www.youtube.com/watch?v=X_twiDVZ4PY).
 - We provide a Terms of Use and Privacy policy for these providers.
 They are located at `https://XXX/terms` and `https://XXX/privacy`.
 Replace `XXX` with the domain you host Clean Slate at.
 - Create your `.firebaserc` in the root with the following content.
 Example: